qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

   (), and quotation marks on the same keys as on the BASE layer, while others have vague or no logic to their placement such as ° (Degrees symbol), 🙂 and others, which would have to be learned.

+  You could use the Qwerty+Dvorak compile version if you somehow have a use for both, but not for 'descramble' (typing Dvorak on a computer already set to Dvorak).

   Conclusion: most is as normal or has some logic to it to help you remember, a bunch is better than your normal keyboard, some things